The Land Is Inhospitable and So Are We: Promotion

 Mitski announced the release of the new album and its title via her newsletter on July 23, 2023.
 Three days later, the album's lead single "Bug Like an Angel" was released, accompanied by a music video directed by Noel Paul.
 A month later the track "Heaven" debuted on BBC Radio 1's "Future Sounds" on August 23, accompanied with an interview with Mitski and presenter Jack Saunders.
 It was released alongside the song "Star" as a double-sided single on that same day.
 The third single, "My Love Mine All Mine", and its accompanying music video were released in tandem with the album on September 15, 2023.
-The song became Mitski's first to chart on the US Billboard Hot 100, entering at number 76.
-It also entered the top 40 of the UK Singles Chart.
+The song became Mitski's first to chart on the US Billboard Hot 100, peaking at number 26.
+It also entered the top 10 of the UK Singles Chart.

 Mitski announced four acoustic concerts in North America for September 2023, as well as six concert dates set to take place in the UK, Germany, the Netherlands and France in October 2023.

 The Land Is Inhospitable was previewed early in a series of "double feature" listening events at theatres in the United States, London and Australia on September 7, 2023.
 An additional event was held at Tokyo's Cosmo Planetarium Shibuya a week later.
 The events were accompanied by the screening of a film personally selected by Mitski: either Days of Heaven (1978), Desert Hearts (1985), Drugstore Cowboy (1989) or La Strada (1954).